 All Glasgow registered students must attend the compulsory MVLS Graduate School Induction.
 Schedule details available here

 All Glasgow registered students must attend certain parts of the University of Edinburgh Induction.
-Details of the schedule is available here, and you will be notified by email which parts is cumpulsory to attend.
+Details of the schedule will be sent via email and you will be notified by email which parts is compulsory to attend.

 Training Needs Analysis